SF State is committed to being a walkable, bikeable, transit-oriented campus.

 Our Goal: Reduce our Drive-Alone Rate

-In 2009, SF State adopted a Transportation Demand Management (TDM) Plan to guide its efforts to minimize transportation impacts associated with the university's growth.
+SF State has a Transportation Demand Management (TDM) Plan and Committee to guide its efforts to minimize transportation impacts associated with the university's growth.
 It aims to minimize peak-period vehicle trips to the campus by promoting access to alternative modes of transportation.
-Click here to read the TDM Plan.
+Click here to read the latest TDM Plan.

 SF State supports SFMTA's goal of 50% non-auto (transit, bicycling, walking and taxi) trips by 2018 and the Board of Supervisors' resolution of 20% of trips by bicycle by 2020.